analystd23/Top_Canadian_Youtubers/README.md

 ## User story

-As the Head of Marketing, I want to use a dashboard that analyses YouTube channel data in the UK .
+As the Head of Marketing, I want to use a dashboard that analyses YouTube channel data in Canada .

 This dashboard should allow me to identify the top performing channels based on metrics like subscriber base and average views.